A return to 60/40 balance? [PODCAST]

 For example, on environmental issues, Miller explains that “we're focused on how companies are impacting the natural environment and their strategies to reduce this impact over time.
 For instance, we're looking for companies that can create emissions as efficiently as possible in the short- to medium-term, and then ultimately reduce those over the long term.
 We're looking for companies that have a strategy to solve water scarcity challenges, consider biodiversity impacts, and then also invest in circular business models that create great efficiencies for the environment, as well as the individual companies.”

-Unlike the vast majority of ETFs, which are passively managed, the Fund will be actively managed, relying on the expertise of Thrivent’s team of experienced small and mid-cap analysts and portfolio managers.
+Unlike the vast majority of ETFs, which are passively managed, the Fund is actively managed, relying on Thrivent’s team of experienced small and mid-cap analysts and portfolio managers.

-“As an actively managed ESG ETF, we believe we have an advantage over passively managed ESG funds because we can actively engage with the companies on their key areas of impact,” said Miller.
+“As an actively managed ESG ETF, we believe we have an advantage over passively managed ESG funds because we can actively engage with the companies on their key areas of impact,” Miller said.
 “We have a number of different resources to help us analyze and understand the areas that we're looking into and their ultimate ramifications on stakeholders.”

 “We believe our advantage relative to passive ESG funds is our ability to understand these issues from a complete 360-degree perspective, to see what their customers, their employees and other stakeholders are saying, and then also to engage with the individual companies and talk through what they're doing, what they're seeing, and how they are managing these issues in their business.
 Those elements of analyzing their operations and then engaging with the companies to try and understand what's really happening on the ground, we believe, gives us an advantage over traditional ESG index funds.”